stern-shawn/stern-shawn.github.io/_posts/2016-8-23-LevelOrderBSTs.md

       q.enqueue(node.right)
 ```

 Look at that, we aren't even recursing!
-Instead, this solution relies on a First In First Out (FIFO) Queue data structure as a helper.
-If we're given the root node, we first queue it up, pop it out, "visit" the node (in our case, we're just printing its value), and then throw all of it's existing children nodes into the queue, starting with the left child.
+Instead, this solution relies on a First In First Out (FIFO) Queue data structure as a helper. *(Think of how lining up to order food works: the first person in line will reach the counter first.
+This is different from a Last In First Out (LIFO) Queue, which works more like an elevator: the most recent person to get in is able to get out first.)* If we're given the root node, we first queue it up, pop it out, "visit" the node (in our case, we're just printing its value), and then throw all of it's existing children nodes into the queue, starting with the left child.

 Upon the next iteration of the loop, that leftmost child pops out, and the same operation occurs.
 Because we're using a queue, the new child nodes of THIS current node are added to the end of the existing queue, and won't be processed until after everything on this level, which was enqueued earlier, is visited.
 All without recursion!